susanBuck/notes/07_Version_Control/09_Tracking_changes.md

 With your repository set up and plugged into Github.com, you're ready to start tracking changes on your project.
+Everything we have done to this point has been setup-related changes that you only do once when starting a new project.
+Everything that follows reflects the kind of Git work you'll do on a day-to-day basis.

 Within your `hello-world` directory, run `git status` to see what changes git has tracked: